LancelotMilton/contact-list-cpp/README.md

 # contact-list-cpp
 A simple contact list written entirely in C++ <br>
-side note: this project is currrently 89% complete (according to org mode)
+side note: this project is totally complete <br>
+but it's not tested yet...